 A new era of pine marten conservation in Britain has begun.

-The four-year Martens on the Move project began in January 2024, made possible by a grant award from the National Lottery Heritage Fund.
+The four-year Martens on the Move project began in January 2024, and was made possible by a grant award from the National Lottery Heritage Fund.
+The project also has a new website with a wealth of information.

 Although the species has been slowly recovering naturally in Ireland and in northern and central Scotland, reintroduction programmes have been needed to help the species become re-established in Wales and England, and small-scale translocations have helped the species to re-colonise southern Scotland, which means that, once again, breeding pine marten populations are now present in Britain and Ireland.